Just For Fun: Abusing the Kardashev Scale for Fun and Profit

 The highest possible transient power output for a point source is about 9 x 1051W based on Relativity predicting the formation of an event horizon around anything more.
 The final word on this will probably have to wait for a working theory of quantum gravity, however.

-Their ultimate weapon was so powerful that only the Time Lord president could wield it and it requires a hidden key only the president knows about to operate.
+Their ultimate weapon (in the old series) was so powerful that only the Time Lord president could wield it and it requires a hidden key only the president knows about to operate.
 The weapon in question is the Demat Gun.
 It doesn't just destroy a target, it erases the target from time and space so that the target never existed in the first place with nobody even remembering what the target was.

 The Doctor probably ranks as his own personal Type IV.
 He uses supernovas when needed, which produce 1045W (100 foes over 10 seconds) during the stellar collapse.